-For Spring 2022 & Fall 2022, Oliver is also the Library Fellow of the department's Library of French Thought.
+For Spring 2022, Fall 2022 & Fall 2023 Oliver served as the head librarian in the department's Library of French Thought.

-For Summer 2022, he is teaching R1b Language Endangerment in the department of Linguistics
+Summer 2022, he taught R1b Language Endangerment in the department of Linguistics

 M.A.
 French, University of Illinois at Urbana-Champaign, 2018

 B.A. with Honors Research Distinction, Romance Studies & Linguistics, The Ohio State University, 2016

 Whitmore, O. (In Press) But I don't speak Breton ...?
 Teaching Regional & Minority Languages & Cultures of France.
 French Studies Bulletin. https://doi.org/10.1093/frebul/ktad018